 “Well, I believe it’s the time for my grandson to get married.
 He’s past thirty already and it’s about time he gets a good wife.”

 “I totally agree, Sophie.
 You want me to find him a wife?”

-Sophie motioned her right hand in a sign that she should not bother herself with that.
-It is all arranged.
+Sophie motions her right hand in a sign that she shouldn’t bother herself with that.
+It’s all sorted out.

-"I found her already and trust me, there is no other better than her.
-I now understand clearly my late daughter's wish and she seems the best choice.
-She took care of that, I know.
-Listen to me Greta," Sophie said becoming serious.
-"I know that after Hattie's parents had passed away in that awful fire you took her under your protection.
-And this is why I came here to ask you her hand in marriage for my grandson, Ross."
+“I found her already and trust me, there is no other better than her.
+I now understand clearly my late daughter’s wish and she seems the best choice.
+She had been taking care of that when poor soul was still with us, I know.
+Listen to me Greta,” Sophie continues becoming serious.
+“I know that after Hattie’s parents have passed away in that awful fire you’ve taken her under your protection.
+And this is why I’ve come here to ask you her hand in marriage for my grandson, Ross.”

-"Sophie O'Tool, I have known you for so many years but you never ceased to surprise me.
-I know how much you love Hattie and dearest Margret as well, but to marry her with your grandson ...don't you think is too much?
-I am not saying that she doesn't deserve it nor that this wouldn't be a wonderful thing to happen but ....
-Ross is such a strong personality, he is tough and stubborn ... would he accept to be married by his grandmother?
+“Sophie O’Tool, I know you for so many years, but you’ve never ceased to surprise me!
+I know how much you love Hattie and dearest Margret as well, but to marry her with your grandson... don’t you think it is too much?
+I’m not saying that she doesn’t deserve it nor that this wouldn’t be a wonderful thing to happen but...
+Ross has such a strong personality, he’s tough and stubborn... would he accept to be married to his grandmother?
 You have just told me how much he enjoys being a bachelor.
 How do you think he would agree to get married?
-Specially that Hattie comes from such a ... simple family?"
+Especially that Hattie comes from such a... simple family?”

 Hattie is the daughter of a servant’s family, although hard worker and well appreciated by Greta and her husband, while Ross is the grandson of a mayor, a founder of the high society of the community, highly educated, a businessman in the pick of his success.